 As is the case with most STDs and STIs, it is highly unlikely that you’ll contract the herpes virus through anything other than skin-to-skin contact with another person; and that includes sharing drinks.2

 How does herpes spread?

-Herpes is most commonly transmitted from person to person by way of kissing or sexual activity including oral sex, vaginal sex, and anal sex.
-In these situations (unlike sharing a drink), the virus is highly contagious and yet another reason why safe sex practices are so important.
+Herpes is most commonly transmitted through kissing or sexual activity including oral sex, vaginal sex and anal sex.
+In these situations (unlike sharing a drink, straw or cup), the virus is most likely to be transmitted–which is part of what makes safe sex practices and herpes testing so important.

 But can you catch herpes from sharing a soda with a friend?
 It’s highly doubtful, however, caution should be taken if you have a herpes breakout.
 Oral herpes is especially contagious during breakouts when sores are open or moist.
 If you’re experiencing symptoms of HSV and have these types of sores–also known as fever blisters or cold sores–it’s important that you are extra careful not to pass them to someone else.
 This may involve passing on shared drinks or kissing for a while.